Survivor Series (1993): Aftermath

 Bam Bam Bigelow's feud with Doink the Clown remained unresolved for several months.
 They were in the ring at the same time during the main event of the 1994 Royal Rumble, which was a battle royal-style match.
 Bigelow attacked Doink and eliminated him from the match.
 The blow off match came at WrestleMania X, where Doink and his midget sidekick Dink faced Bigelow and his girlfriend Luna Vachon in a mixed tag team match.
 Bigelow and Vachon won the match to settle the feud.

 The Steiner Brothers continued to challenge The Quebecers, but they were unable to regain the Tag Team Championship.
 As a result of their confrontation at Survivor Series, The Undertaker and Yokozuna faced each other at Royal Rumble 1994 in a casket match for Yokozuna's WWF World Heavyweight Championship.
 Mr. Fuji, Yokozuna's manager, recruited several heel wrestlers to help Yokozuna win the match.
 The Undertaker supposedly died and disappeared from the WWF for several months, although, in reality, he was simply recovering from injuries.
 He resumed the feud with Yokozuna upon his return, however, and defeated Yokozuna in a casket match at Survivor Series 1994.
 Luger also continued his rivalry with Yokozuna.
 As a co-winner of the 1994 Royal Rumble match, Luger was granted a shot at Yokozuna's WWF World Heavyweight Championship.
 Mr. Perfect, who had returned to the WWF, was the referee for the match and turned heel by disqualifying Luger during the match.

 Ludvig Borga was scheduled to continue his feud with Tatanka in a match at Royal Rumble 1994.
 Borga sustained a legitimate ankle injury, however, and never returned to the WWF.
 WWF writers had also planned to have Borga feud with Luger, but they were forced to drop the storyline because of Borga's departure.

 Crush and Randy Savage also continued their feud.
 They fought each other during the battle royal at Royal Rumble 1994 until Crush eliminated Savage.
 To end the rivalry, they faced each other in a Falls Count Anywhere match at WrestleMania X, which Savage won.

+Home media and streaming

+The event was released on VHS in 1994 in the United States by Coliseum Video and by Silver Vision in the United Kingdom.
+On both versions, material shot exclusively for home video was included.
+In the UK, the tape also included the pre-show countdown event.

+The event was re-released on DVD in the United Kingdom in September 2006 as part of Silver Vision's WWE Tagged Classics range, and was paired with Survivor Series 1994.
+This DVD set was not released in the USA.

+The event was uploaded to the WWE Network streaming service on the platform's launch in 2014 and remained on the service until it was shut down.
+As of September 2026, subscribers in multiple territories, including the US and the UK, can stream the event on Netflix.